Welcome to today's edition of the Rush 24-7 podcast.

 The movie is about the country.

-The movie's number one enemy is Al Qaeda.
+The movie's number one enemy is al-Qaeda.

 The number one enemy in this movie is not Bill Clinton.

-It's not Sandy Burglar.
+It's not Sandy Bergler.

-It is not Richard Clark, and it is not Madeline Albright.
+And it is not Madeline Albright.

-And it's not George Tennett.
+And it's not George Tenet.

 The enemy in this movie is who the enemy actually is.